andrew/ultimate-awesome/README.md

 - [awesome-AI4Drug-papers](https://github.com/Beastlyprime/awesome-AI4Drug-papers) - A collection of AI for Drug Design related papers and corresponding code sources (in progress).
 - [awesome-tsetlin-machine](https://github.com/cair/awesome-tsetlin-machine) - A curated list of Tsetlin Machine research.
 - [awesome-ionic](https://github.com/chrisbernal/awesome-ionic) - A curated list of Ionic Framework resources, components, libraries, and snippets.
-- [awesome-openedge-abl](https://github.com/clement-brodu/awesome-openedge-abl) - A collection of awesome libraries, tools, frameworks and software for OpenEdge ABL.
+- [ranger-awesome](https://github.com/cibinmathew/ranger-awesome) - Awesome list of ranger tools.
 - [fucking-awesome-deep-learning](https://github.com/correia-jpv/fucking-awesome-deep-learning) - A curated list of awesome Deep Learning tutorials, projects and communities.
 With repository stars⭐ and forks🍴.
 - [fucking-awesome-machine-learning](https://github.com/correia-jpv/fucking-awesome-machine-learning) - A curated list of awesome Machine Learning frameworks, libraries and software.
 With repository stars⭐ and forks🍴.
 - [fucking-awesome-zsh-plugins](https://github.com/Correia-jpv/fucking-awesome-zsh-plugins) - A collection of ZSH frameworks, plugins, themes and tutorials.
 With repository stars⭐ and forks🍴.